Shopify/polaris/polaris.shopify.com/content/design/typography/using-type.md

 ### Lists

-List elements are introduced with bullets, or more preferably, with icons that are related to the content that they introduce.
+List elements are introduced with bullets, or more preferably, with icons that are related to the content they introduce.

 <InlineGrid gap='200' columns={{xs: '1', md: '2'}}>
   <Do>

     ![A list of features offered by a Shopify Plan](/images/design/typography/typography-using-type-16-formatting-list-features@2x.png)

-    Use lists to share short, easily identifiable and relevant bits of information, like specific features.
+    Use lists to share short, easily identifiable, and relevant bits of information, like specific features.

   </Do>